A day in the life of a Data Engineer

 As a Data Engineer at Digital Power you can perform different types of assignments.
 What does that look like in practice?

-"In a more Agile assignment, your day is the same as any other agile development team.
+"In a more Scrum environment, your day is the same as any other Scrum development team.
 You start with a cup of coffee and do the daily stand-up.
 Then you work with a tool on the tasks that you can handle and you discuss the progress with your team.
+In a typical assignment, you will work a lot with Python and one of the major cloud providers: AWS, Azure or GCP.
 Stakeholder management mainly involves the interaction with your Product Owner and the demos you give.

-For more small, in-house assignments, the share of stakeholder management will be greater.
+If you are working on a smaller assignment on a project basis, the share of stakeholder management will be bigger.
 You design and develop the solution yourself, and you also maintain contact with the customer.
 You often do this in collaboration with a colleague from Digital Power.
-This way you come to the best solution together, and you learn from each other."
+This way you come to the best solution together, and you learn from each other.

 Learning on the job